-I truly feel people were drawn to his quiet meditative nature.
+I truly feel people were drawn to his quiet, meditative nature.
 He just seemed to appreciate people spending time with him and would often reward you with a purr.
 I honestly can’t remember a time that he didn’t purr when I went out to visit.
-It was a sound that reverberate through your soul and could calm the most frantic day.
+It was a sound that reverberated through your soul and could calm the most frantic day.

 Though maybe not as well known by the public, Jericho’s loss will be felt throughout the Carolina Tiger family.
 Many people who were here to visit another animal would also stop by to say hello to Jericho.
 It was like paying respect to a respected elder.
 The sanctuary will certainly not be the same without him.